Skip to content

 Dialog create role Dialog create role

-• Select Action and Add associated roles
+• Click Action and select Add associated roles

-• Select Filter by client then
+• Select Filter by client from the filter pull-down-menu

 • select Mapper Type User Client Role